er-contreras/e-commerce_app/README.md

 ```
 Or
 ```
-Type 'ruby test/../..' to an specific test
+Type 'ruby test/../..' to a specific test
 ```

 ## Authors